The Bausch & Lomb Orbscan II

 The Orbscan II is fast and accurate.
 In a matter of seconds, it provides has all the information needed to determine candidacy and plan treatment.

 Procedures that Rely on Advanced Eye Mapping

 Modern ophthalmology practices use corneal topography to assess candidacy for laser vision enhancement procedures and plan treatment.
-This includes both intralase and traditional LASIK, as well as photorefractive keratectomy (PRK).
+This includes traditional LASIK and photorefractive keratectomy (PRK).
 Dr. Holzman uses the Orbscan II in these procedures to measure the size, shape, and thickness of the corneas.
 The data provided by this advanced corneal topographer allows him to identify any potential risk factors that may disqualify you from one or both of these procedures.

 Thin corneas are one of the most common reasons why patients do not qualify for LASIK.
 This is because the LASIK procedure requires creating a flap of tissue in the epithelium, or outer surface, of the cornea.
 Without adequate corneal thickness, this step of the process could create serious complications.
 Dr. Holzman is committed to patient safety, and about 20 percent of those who undergo LASIK candidacy assessments at his practice are declined due to thin corneas and other factors.
 PRK is a good alternative for patients with thin corneas, since the procedure involves removing the entire epithelium.
 If a patient is not a good candidate for either procedure, Dr. Holzman can discuss alternative treatment options.